ARBOR PARENT PORTAL

 Emails Email reply within 72 business hours of receipt

 Written letter: Acknowledge receipt of letter within 72 hours of receipt.
-Communication sent at weekends may not be dealt with until the following working week, and emails sent in holidays will elicit no reply until term-time
+Communication sent at weekends will not be dealt with until the following working week, and emails sent in holidays will elicit no reply until term-time

 GET IN TOUCH